 Flight Chain App makes your flying life easier by giving you accident information that's quicker to digest, so you have more time to devote to flying.
 More convenient and less frustrating.
 For both you and your iOS device.

 Helps you see and understand the accident chain.

-Every NTSB report since 1982 in your pocket for easy access.
+NTSB accident reports by month in your pocket for easy access.